Where's Mount Grinnell?

 Take time to marvel at the various melt ponds and trickling cascades smattered about the long, smooth bands of rock at the glacier's terminus.
 Mount Grinnell's summit is clearly visible to the southeast; you'll ultimately want to climb up to top of the ridge that leads west from the summit.
 In order to access the ridge, scramble downhill to the eastern reaches of the glacier basin.
 The next stretch of climbing will ultimately prove to me the most arduous of the entire route.
 Head uphill, taking the most direct route up large talus towards the western summit ridge some 1,000 feet above.
 Resist the temptation to angle towards Mount Grinnell at this point; the sooner you gain the ridge, the sooner you'll be walking along the scenic and solid ridge.
 Once the ridge is gained, it's still several hundred feet uphill to the east towards the summit.
 Route finding is intuitive here, with class II scrambling all the way to the top of the crumbled summit block.

 , and Mount Gould rise up to the southwest.
 Looking back down the western summit ridge, one can view four glaciers at the same time; to the left is the gorgeous Grinnell Glacier Basin, with Gem and Salamander perched high above famous Grinnell, and Swiftcurrent Glacier to the ridge's right.
 Some 4,000 feet below the summit, aquamarine Grinnell Lake sits beneath the snow and ice covered Grinnell Glacier Basin.

 .
 I chose to return towards the Swiftcurrent Pass Trail, but rather than retrace the route across Swiftcurrent Glacier Basin, I opted to take a slightly different way back down through the cirque west of Bullhead Lake.
+Heading back through the glacier basin is probably a more enjoyable option, but I wanted to share this variation for those that are interested.
 Head west along the summit ridge, and after leaving the large boulders just shy of the summit, angle northwest, taking extra caution to avoid slips down large blocks of talus.
 You ultimately want to reach the low point of a drainage basin between Swiftcurrent Glacier and Mount Grinnell.
 After bottoming out in the basin, head north, where large cliffs will block further progress.
-Walk east along the top of the cliffs, and soon an obvious class III break will be reached, and the cliffs can be easily down climbed.
+Walk east along the top of the cliffs, and soon an obvious class III break will be reached, which can be easily down climbed.
 Traverse west along a broad scree and talus covered shelf, taking care to find safe places to cross the various streams that drain Swiftcurrent Glacier.
 Do not head downhill until you are well clear of the brush below, as it looks like bushwhacking hell, complete with hidden cliffs and loose rock.
 Once you are west of all the foliage, head straight downhill toward the large creek the drains towards Bullhead Lake.
 Once the creek bottom is reached, you'll be able to reunite with the Swiftcurrent Pass Trail, and it's an easy four miles back to the trailhead at the Swiftcurrent Motor Inn.

 is an absolute necessity for anyone who wants to safely forary into Glacier's backcountry.
 His route descriptions are very detailed, and will almost always lead you in the right direction for exploring various peaks and off-trail destinations through the park.

 As mentioned earlier in the route, the Swiftcurrent Valley is prime bear habitat.
 Make sure to be equipped with bear spray, know how to use it, and make plenty of noise while hiking.

 Sturdy hike boots with solid ankle support will definitely come in handy on the talus slopes of Mount Grinnell.
 If you chose to venture on to Swiftcurrent Glacier, an ice axe and crampons would be quite helpful.